-Some of the main factors which need to be considered while looking for micro-inverters include possible failure rates and the high upfront costs.
+Some of the main factors which need to be considered while looking for micro-inverters include possible failure rates and high upfront costs.

-To sum up, for every consideration of solar installation, micro-inverters offer an elegant solution to maximizing the power produced by the solar power panels and converting it to AC power.
+To sum up, for every consideration of solar installation, micro-inverters offer an elegant solution to maximizing the power produced by solar power panels and converting it to AC power.
 They free up wall spaces by creating a separate inverter that is not necessary.

 In case you have limited roofing space with varying angles, have a shade from a chimney or trees to compete with, and you are uncertain whether you want to increase the size of the panel, micro-inverters may be the best inverter choice.
 At the same time, consider using DC power optimizers other than micro-inverters, especially when you are interested in home battery backup.
 Refer to the guide that helps you to choose the best inverter system for your home.